 Property has always been a popular investment choice, with real estate tending to offer some of the most reliable returns on the market.
 And many investors are now increasingly keen to see their money working for social and environmental good.
-Eco-property investment is the perfect choice for those who want the best of both worlds – people who are looking to make a positive difference for the planet without sacrificing high returns or security.
+Eco-property investment is the perfect choice for those who want the best of both worlds – people who are looking to make a positive difference for the planet and invest in UK property development.

 A global report on eco-property released in November 2018 ranked the UK 13th out of 20 countries surveyed for eco-building, noting that although the British are world leaders in terms of green building expertise, a lot of that expertise is currently deployed overseas.
 However, that is set to change over the next three years – it’s predicted that by 2021 around 40% of all new building schemes in the UK will be classified as ‘green’.
 As the country becomes more aware of its own environmental responsibilities, more and more architects and developers of both residential schemes and office blocks are focusing on lowering the carbon footprint of their projects, reducing greenhouse gas emissions and making their buildings healthier places to live and work.